 - Medical Data Breach Claim FAQs

 It does not matter whether a staff member accidentally sent your health data to an unauthorised recipient or your surgery was subjected to a hack or cyber attack.
-Both of these incidents, as well as negligence could cause your medical data to be breached and if it has harmed you, you could claim.
+Both of these incidents, as well as negligence, could cause your medical data to be breached and if it has harmed you, you could claim medical data breach compensation.

 This guide explores in detail the laws that are in place to protect sensitive personal information, including sensitive medical information.
 We describe how data breaches have happened in the past, and what action you could take if you’ve been affected by a breach.

-We also discuss the reason claimants could claim for psychiatric and psychological harm, if they suffer such injuries due to a breach of their data protection.
+We also discuss the reason claimants could claim for psychiatric and psychological injuries, if they suffer such injuries due to a breach of their data protection.

 At the end of this guide, we answer some frequently asked questions about making claims for GDPR breaches and provide you with some further resources, as well as explaining how we could help you begin your claim.